Mick Johnson: Reception

 Jon Horsley from Yahoo! stated "Louis Emerick added wit and humour to the often bleak soap and became one of its most loved and recognisable characters."
 He named Mick's most memorable storylines as being the victim of racial abuse and a steroid addiction.
 A reporter from the Manchester Evening News has branded Mick as "loveable" and admitted they missed watching the character.
 A writer from Hello! believed that Emerick was a Brookside favourite with viewers.
 Author of Black in the British Frame Stephen Bourne opined that Mick was an inoffensive black character, much like Alan Jackson (Howard Antony), a character from rival soap opera EastEnders.
 Bourne described them both as "good, reliable, hard-working fathers, and as well-integrated members of their communities."
+In the book, "The Guinness Book of Classic British TV", it was noted that accused other soap operas of tokenism in their portrayal of ethnic minority characters.
+They believed Brookside offered a more realistic portrayal via Mick's character.
+Authors Paul Cornell, Martin Day and Keith Topping added that "Mick Johnson, for example, works entirely contrary to offensive black male stereotypes, being a good father, hard-working and honest."
+Francesca Babb from All About Soap included the euthanasia storyline involving Mick, Elaine and Gladys in their "most memorable moments" of Brookside feature.

+Vicki Coppock, writing for the radical feminist magazine, Trouble & Strife was critical about Mick and complained that he was portrayed more positively than Josie and Marianne because they ended their relationships with him.
+She complained that Josie was villainised for daring to abandon her family, which "evoked sympathy for the long-suffering and ever-patient Mick."
+Coppock was also annoyed with Marianne's sexual harassment storyline because it "focused mainly on Mick's angst over the situation."
+She added his reaction was "stereotypically spontaneous, aggressive and confrontational.
+The Black working-class 'male protector' of 'his' woman was set against Marianne's cool, scheming, feminine guile."
+She concluded that "the subtext of these storylines carried clear expressions of misogyny and racism."
+When Marianne leaves Mick, Coppock complained that instead of portraying it as a positive decision for her, writers created a "narrative which ensured maximum sympathy for Mick.
+Marianne was once again cast as the villain, deserting Mick in his hour of need."

+In 2025, Chloe Timms from Inside Soap wrote, "we love Donny – sometimes we wish he was our dad too!"